Stock Take Software

 Finale Inventory offers many features to manage stock at your warehouse inventory.
 Our real-time tracking can significantly reduce the amount of time you spend counting by hand.
 Still, it can’t wholly replace physical inventory counts.
 Whether you experience shrinkage or someone forgets to scan a barcode, the number in your software might not match up to the real count.
 For those instances, you might do a physical stock take to “reset” your inventory counts.
 Finale Inventory makes this process simple.

-What is a physical inventory count?
 Physical inventory, also called a stock take, is the process of counting or measuring the stock at a company’s location or sub-location.
 The stock quantities from a stock take system are known as the quantity on hand.
 They represent the quantity physically present, independent of whether the items have been reserved for future sales.

 Stock take system practices vary in frequency for different kinds of businesses.
 For retail and restaurants, a company may do a cycle count daily or weekly to keep a regular count of what is on hand.
 Other types of businesses, such as wholesale, distribution and manufacturing, may use cycle counts less frequently to verify and correct stock levels.
 Inventory is kept up-to-date between stock takes based on the quantity deltas from shipments received or sent from purchases, sales and transfers.

 Physical stocktaking procedures take many forms.
 Businesses may do cycle counting on location using paper and pencil, typing into a mobile device or scanning with a barcode scanner.
 Whichever process the company uses, Finale Inventory’s cycle count software process facilitates efficient counting of the stock items and recording them on the fly or after the stock take is completed.